Validation of an Assistance System for Motion Analysis

 All error patterns evaluated showed an agreement between therapist and system of more than 70%.
 Therapist and system showed the lowest agreement for the evaluation of the error pattern UB, with 74.6%, and for the evaluation of the error pattern BK and HO the highest agreement, with 81.5%.

 This means that the algorithm detected at least 70% of the movement errors detected by the therapist.
-The highest SENS was 66.6% (BK) and the highest SPEC was 86.9% (WP).
+The highest SENS was 87.1% (HO) and the highest SPEC was 86.9% (WP).

-Variations were found for the HO error pattern with a low SENS of 12.9%, an average SPEC of 77.3%, and the highest FPV of 22.7% (Tab.
-4).
 SENS describes the ability of the system to identify an error pattern as such.
-A low SENS means a low susceptibility to errors (for HO).
-That means, if the system is not so sensitive, fewer errors for HO will be detected.
-However, with low SENS the PPV increases and it describes that it can be assumed that the detected HO actually occurred.
+A middle SENS over all error patterns means a susceptibility to errors.
+However, with middle SENS the PPV increases and it describes that it can be assumed that the detected error patterns actually occurred.

 In clinical tests, SENS indicates how many of the patients affected by a disease are actually identified as positive by the test.
 Determining SPEC is just as important.
 A test with a high SPEC identifies healthy individuals as healthy and is therefore negative.
 SPEC decreases if a test produces many FPVs.
 In addition, PPV reflects the probability that a disease is actually present when it is identified by the test.
 The NPV is therefore the probability with which a healthy person is actually identified as such by the test (4, 6, 16).